ZerojumpLine/DecGAN/README.md

 ### 1. Train the decomposition network G_Dec using DRR generated from LIDC-IDRI

+Because G_Dec is trained with range -1~1 but DecGAN IO implies 0~1, we should modify some preprocessing functions to train G_Dec.
+(I know it is dummy, it can be done better) I leave some noted in the following files:

+- Comments out all the transformless related code (7 lines in total) in `./data/unaligned_dataset.py`
+- Change the visualization output in `./util/util.py/tensor2im`

 ```
 python train_G_Dec.py --dataroot ./dataset/ --name G_Dec --batchSize 20 --niter 200 --niter_decay 200 --lr_decay_iters 100 --model G_dec --gpu_ids 0